aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 where $A=A_1 - A_2$ and $A\boldsymbol p = c$ is the original matrix problem.

-The make the algorithm  work, $A_1$ needs to be easily invertible otherwise we would not save any effort.
+The make the algorithm  work, $A_1$ needs to be easily invertible, otherwise we would not save any effort.
 For the Jacobi method this is obvious because $A_1$ is proportional to the identity.
 For the Gauss-Seidel method things are sligthly more complicated but $\boldsymbol p^{k+1}$ can still be computed easily by looping in the order described in the previous section.

 Let us denote by $\boldsymbol \epsilon^k$ the error at iteration $k$: